jimbateson/jamesbateson.co.uk/src/articles/considering-design-tokens.md

 More fine-grain controlling over how components should look can be made up of global and contextual tokens.
 Change component visuals without touching any CSS.

 ## Token naming and accessibility
 Using font-weight numbering pattern.
 Trying to set rules to look out for in terms of matching what combinations would be accessible.
-Change to control specific component.
+Change to control specific components.

 ## Making life easier for developers
 Less CSS needed, no random values being entered.
 Design/developer collab.